-In this case, the objects in question are texts, and the different analyses provided can help us discover patterns in them, either to characterize the data or to learn new information about it and use it as feedback for other types of analyses.
-An example of a possible use of Text Clustering is to apply it over the texts we are classifying using Text Classification in order to identify new categories to add to our model.
+In this case, the objects in question are texts, and the different types of analysis provided can help us discover patterns in them, either to visually sort the data or to learn new information about it and use it as feedback for other types of analysis.
+A possible use of Text Clustering is to apply it over the texts we are classifying using Text Classification in order to identify new categories to add to our model.

 On the right, we can see the result we would obtain if we analyze the text we have used as an example with the next two paragraphs in the same article.
-The three texts are grouped in two different clusters: “Rio Games and “Performs“, which fit quite well the overall themes discussed in them.
+The three texts are grouped into two different clusters: “Rio Games” and “Performs”, which fit their overall themes quite well.

-Language Identification is MeaningCloud’s product for language identification or language guessing which is the task of “determining which natural language given content is in” .
-It’s usually considered an auxiliary task, but it’s no less important for it.
+Language Identification is MeaningCloud’s product for “determining which natural language given content is in” .
+Though it is usually considered an auxiliary task, it’s no less important.

-Any of the analyses we’ve mentioned until now need the language of the content to analyze.
-If you are working in a single language, this is not an issue, but nowadays, multilingual scenarios such as Twitter are more and more common, and so having an API to carry out this task is extremely useful.
+Any of the previously mentioned analysis need to know the language of the content to analyze.
+If you are working in a single language, this is not an issue, but nowadays, multilingual scenarios such as Twitter are more and more common, so having an API to carry out this task is extremely useful.

 Lemmatization, PoS and Parsing

-Lemmatization, PoS and Parsing provides a complete morphosyntactic analysis of a text, which includes classic NLP tasks such as the following:
+Lemmatization, PoS (part of speech) and Parsing provide a complete morphosyntactic analysis of a text:

-On the right, there’s the morphosyntactic tree obtained from one of the sentences in the text we’ve used as an example through the post.
+On the right, there’s the morphosyntactic tree obtained from one of the sentences from the example text.

 As you can probably guess from the image, this morphosyntactic tree is also combined with the Topics Extraction and Sentiment Analysis.

-This provides an extremely powerful API, where you can combine a sentiment analysis with morphological, syntactical and semantic information.
-The output is quite complex but it provides a myriad of possibilities for post-processing, including among others pattern extraction.
+This provides an extremely powerful API, where you can combine sentiment analysis with morphological, syntactical and semantic information.
+The output is quite complex but it provides a myriad of possibilities for post-processing, including pattern extraction.

-Corporate Reputation is not as much a classic NLP task, but a combination of several tasks focused on a specific application.
+Corporate Reputation is not a classic NLP task but a combination of several tasks focused on a specific application.
 “Reputation of a social entity (a person, a social group, an organization) is an opinion about that entity, typically a result of social evaluation on a set of criteria” .

 By combining Topics Extraction, Sentiment Analysis and Text Classification, we are able to analyze the sentiment associated to organizations mentioned in a text according to the different categories defined in a reputation model.